allanrlima/tiles-game/README.md

 `https://yarnpkg.com/lang/en/docs/install`

-then run, for installing all necessary packages:
+clone this repository, then run for installing all necessary packages:

 `yarn install`